serialport/website/README.md

 # Node Serialport Website
 [![Netlify Status](https://api.netlify.com/api/v1/badges/8a75bc09-2cea-4b0b-80ed-cb16b2fa2c9c/deploy-status)](https://app.netlify.com/sites/serene-wescoff-3305e5/deploys)

-Working with serial ports can be hard, this is a collection of projects that make it easier.
+Working with serial ports can be hard, this is a collection of docs that make it easier.

 > Go to https://serialport.io/ to learn more, find guides and api documentation.

+### Documentation Strategy
+To provide api docs, guides and explanations to make using serial ports easier.

+Versioned docs are for major versions of serialport and should be kept up to date with the latest version of the package.

 ### Developing Docs